-Welcome to my honest review of the Affiliate Millionaire Club (AMC)!
+Welcome to my honest review of the Affiliate Millionaire Club!

-Don’t get me wrong, affiliate marketing in itself is a totally legit business model that can enable folks to become millionaires.
+Don’t get me wrong, affiliate marketing in itself is a totally legit business model that CAN enable folks to become millionaires – given enough time and effort.

-But when certain products like AMC come along making outlandish claims, they’re simply not to be trusted because they don’t work.
+But when certain products (like the one I’m about to review) come along making outlandish money-making claims, they’re simply not to be trusted.

-So to understand why this product doesn’t live up to its promises of easy riches on the net, continue reading…
+So to understand why this product doesn’t live up to its promises of easy riches on the net and why you’ll be left feeling disappointed, continue reading…

 At a Quick Glance